stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ## Proposed Solution

 sBTC aims to mitigate Bitcoin’s limitations by combining the capability of the Stacks Blockchain with the reliability and security of Bitcoin.
-By enabling the secure movement of BTC in and out of the Stacks Blockchain via the sBTC protocol, users can interact with their BTC on Stacks using Clarity smart contracts and fast block times.
+By enabling the secure movement of BTC in and out of the Stacks Blockchain via the sBTC protocol, users can interact with their BTC on Stacks using Clarity smart contracts which will benefit from faster block times than Bitcoin.
 The protocol is “secure” in that it is operated by a decentralized signer network, removing the risk of a single point of failure and trust in a single custodian.
 Users can deposit BTC into the protocol, seamlessly transact using sBTC on the Stacks blockchain, and have the freedom to redeem sBTC tokens for the underlying BTC at any time.

 ### Programmability